python/cpython/Doc/c-api/init.rst

 the blocked thread.

 Gross?
 Yes.
-This prevents random crashes and/or unexpectedly skipped C++ finalizations further up the call stack when such threads were forcably exited here in CPython 3.13 and earlier.
+This prevents random crashes and/or unexpectedly skipped C++ finalizations further up the call stack when such threads were forcibly exited here in CPython 3.13 and earlier.
 The CPython runtime GIL acquiring C APIs have never had any error reporting or handling expectations at GIL acquisition time that would've allowed for graceful exit from this situation.
 Changing that